Treatment for Back Acne - Bacne

 Here are some of the treatment options that may be used:

-Diode Laser Treatment for Back Acne - Bacne
+Long Pulse Laser Treatment for Back Acne - Bacne

 Laser technology has been used as a trusted form of treatment for a variety of skin issues such as hair removal, acne and uneven skin tone.
-Studies have shown that diode laser treatment is extremely effective for clearing back acne.
+Studies have shown that long pulse laser treatment is extremely effective for clearing back acne.
 A single wavelength laser, this effectively targets the acne while avoiding injury to the surrounding skin.

 Studies reflected a significant improvement of inflammatory acne following three treatments, given 1 - 2 weeks apart.
 With each follow-up treatment, even better improvements have been reported.